aldettinger/data-extraction-experiments/README.md

 # Let's generate Result<String> in order to retrieve sources and tokenUsage

-With `MainExtractResultCodeLlama`, we then specify a lighter output JSON schema:
+With `_3_MainExtractResultCodeLlama`, we then specify a lighter output JSON schema:

 ```
 {